Typography Specimen

 https://www.instagram.com/p/B_Dm6BFBL4I/

-The alphabet was created from five distinct motifs, referencing the deshilado technique and other regional embroidery styles.
-It’s structure is base from the clean geometry of Helvetica Neue.
-Each letter in the type specimen is color-coded to group shared design features: Blue take bowls, orange stems and legs, yellow curve stems, legs and aperture, and green for a single element.
+The alphabet was created from five distinct motifs, referencing the deshilado technique alongside other regional embroidery styles.
+Its structure is built upon the clean geometry of Helvetica Neue, providing a modern foundation for the traditional patterns.

 Previous